asitjain16/Food-Recognisation/README.md

 ## 🙏 Acknowledgments

-- Food-101 dataset by Bossard, Guillaumin & Van Gool
+- **Food-101 Dataset**: Bossard, Guillaumin & Van Gool - ETH Zurich
-- TensorFlow team for the deep learning framework
+- **PyTorch Team**: For the deep learning framework
+- **Timm Library**: For EfficientNet and model utilities
+- **Kaggle**: For dataset hosting and Kaggle Hub
-- Bootstrap team for the UI framework
+- **Bootstrap Team**: For the UI framework
-- Kaggle for dataset hosting
+- **Flask Team**: For the web framework

+## 📞 Support

+For issues, questions, or contributions:
+- Open an issue on [GitHub](https://github.com/asitjain16/Food-Recognisation/issues)
+- Check the documentation files (TRAINING.md, IMPROVEMENTS.md)

 ---

 **Happy Food Recognition! 🍕🥗🍰**

+Built with ❤️ using PyTorch and Flask